molecular/smartbch-accounting-data/README.md

 getting a list of flexUSD interest payments is pretty hard: due to the way the flexUSD contract handles interest payments (using a multiplier approach) there are no separate transactions paying interest to each holder.
 Instead, a contract-global multiplier is used (and adjusten when interest is paid).

+### How this tools extracts data

+The general mode of operation of this tool is to use the rpc interface of a smartbch node to call the `queryLogs(...)` function, which will return a list of events emitted by the given contract over it's course of existance.
+These events are decoded and written to CSV Files (one for each event type)

 #### How this tool extracts flexUSD interest payments

+For flexUSD contract specifically, there is an event named `ChangeMultiplier`. flexUSD uses a multiplier that is applied to account balances on operations that read or write account balances.
+That was interest can be paid to all accounts simply by increasing this multiplier.
+The downside is that there are not separate interest payment transactions to the accounts.

+Given an account, this tool chronologically walks through the associated `Transfer` and `ChangeMultiplier` events, tracking the account balance.
+For each `ChangeMultiplier` event a synthetic event mimiking a `Transfer` event is created (it's named `Transfer`, but abi is `<synthetic, interest payment>`).
+Those events are mixed with the real `Transfer` events for output to file `Transfer.csv`.

+> Caveat: I see a couple of ways this approach could fail.
+It would probably be better to use `flexUSD.getBalance(<account>)` to arrive at the balance instead of tracking transfers and aggregating the deltas.

 ...